Particular/docs.particular.net/persistence/sql/saga_finder_sqlpersistence_[2,).partial.md

 #### Microsoft SQL Server

-WARNING: On Microsoft SQL Server, the saga finder feature requires the `JSON_VALUE` function that is only avaiable starting with SQL Server 2016.
+WARNING: On Microsoft SQL Server, the saga finder feature requires the `JSON_VALUE` function that is only available starting with SQL Server 2016.

 snippet: SagaFinder-sqlServer